yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 # Server Requirements

-These requirements apply to cookies received in a `Cookie` request header from the client.
+These requirements apply to cookies set in `Set-Cookie` response headers by the server, as well as ones received in a `Cookie` request header from the client.

 ## Cookie Name Prefixes

 ### The "__HttpOnly-" prefix

+When setting a cookie using the `Set-Cookie` response header, and the cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie MUST also include:

+1. The Secure attribute.
+2. The HttpOnly attribute.

-If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then this indicates that **all** the following are true:
+When a `Cookie` request header is received by the server, and the cookie's name begins with a case-sensitive match for the string __HttpOnly-, then this indicates that **all** the following are true:

 1. The cookie was originally created on the client using a `Set-Cookie` HTTP header sent from this server.